 Social Science Research highlights

-The Masters in Social Research is designed to develop critical understanding of contemporary issues as well as practical employment-orientated research skills and the ability to work independently.
+The PGDip in Social Research is designed to develop critical understanding of contemporary issues as well as practical employment-orientated research skills and the ability to work independently.

 World Class Facilities

-Queen’s is one of only 15 Q-Step Centres in the UK, established to provide a step-change in the social sciences with regards quantitative research training.
+- Queen’s Q-Step Centre: Queen's is one of 15 Q-Step Centres in the UK, established to provide a step-change in the social sciences with regards quantitative research training.
 This means that we are well placed to deliver a high level of training to our postgraduate students.

 Internationally Renowned Experts